Oscilloscopes are useful when we can't measure fast voltage changes with regular multimeters.

 Finally, conduct your measurement.

-Your scopes should now be ready for automatic measurement of a real electrical signal.
+Your scopes should now be ready to measure a real electrical signal automatically.

 (oscilloscope screen showing the amplitude of the measured signal)